 Pérez received a Master of Architecture with Distinction from the Harvard Graduate School of Design in 1991.
 As a recipient of the Tamaki Fellowship, he was a researcher in residence in the office of Tadao Ando in Osaka, and the AMORPHE office in Tokyo, headed by Kiyoshi Sey Takeyama.

-Pérez combines his passion and training as an architect, with his steadily emerging talents as a Digital Craft innovator and educator, combining advanced digital fabrication and computation with traditional craft practices, towards a confluence of the hand and technology that he has termed “FABCRAFT.”
-Working with his students to realize large-scale, complex material assemblies, Pérez is developing new ways of fabricating architecture with emrging technologies and materials.
+Pérez combines his passion and training in architecture, with steadily emerging talents as a Digital / Robotic Craft innovator and educator, combining advanced digital fabrication and computation with traditional craft practices, towards a confluence of the hand and technology that he has termed “FABCRAFT.”
+Working with his students to realize large-scale, complex material assemblies, Pérez is developing new ways of fabricating architecture with emerging technologies and materials.

-As an emerging experimental architect, Pérez has developed installations and work striving to combine the teachings of his early mentor, Tadao Ando, with the more recent inspiration derived by his collaboration and teaching with architect and digital pioneer, William Massie.
+Pérez has developed installations and work striving to combine the teachings of his early mentor, Tadao Ando, with the more recent inspiration derived by encounter with emerging material practices informed by new technologies.
 Pérez is devoting his research through making, towards a critical questioning of technology, actively seeking to find more relevant and thoughtful applications of Craft + Advanced Fabrication in the pursuit of architecture.

 As an invited panelist and lecturer, Pérez contributes to the development of critical practice and thinking with respect to FABCRAFT.
 A partial list of recent invited lectures and panel discussions includes:

 Rethinking Wright: Adapting Usonian Principles in 21st Century Architecture Lecture: Crystal Bridges Museum of American Art, Bentonville AR, May 21, 2014